General

 The Tunney’s Pasture project is evolving.
 The Master Plan was approved in 2014.
 Since then, a detailed analysis has taken place on the plan’s implementation.
 As well, in 2019, PSPC started collaborating with Canada Lands Company on the redevelopment of the site.

-In addition, the City’s Official Plan has introduced new policies for consideration, as well as federal policy initiatives such as the Greening Government Strategy and the Federal Sustainability Development Strategy that looks at sustainability and climate resiliency.
+In addition, the City’s Official Plan introduced new policies for consideration, and also needed to be given to federal policy initiatives such as the Greening Government Strategy, the Federal Sustainability Development Strategy, and the portfolio reduction strategy.

 What is the vision for Tunney’s Pasture?

-This vision along with guiding principles for the development are outlined in the award-winning Tunney’s Pasture Master Plan, which was approved by the National Capital Commission and incorporated in the City’s planning documents.
+This vision along with guiding principles for the development that were outlined in the award-winning Tunney’s Pasture Master Plan, are still present in the amended Master Plan (2025).

 Why is PSPC collaborating with Canada Lands on this project?

-The new vision for Tunney’s includes recognition of the Indigenous heritage of the site, the Gréber Plan, the built heritage and the significant accomplishments of federal departments that have occupied the site over its history, including Health Canada and Dominion Bureau of Statistics (now Statistics Canada).
-A heritage plan is being prepared to conserve and commemorate the site’s history.
+The vision for Tunney’s Pasture includes recognition of the Indigenous heritage of the site, the Gréber Plan, the built heritage and the significant accomplishments of federal departments that have occupied the site over its history, including Health Canada and Dominion Bureau of Statistics (now Statistics Canada).
+Canada Lands Company will work with the City of Ottawa to determine an appropriate heritage plan including exploring opportunities for adaptive re-use.

 When will this project be completed?